rnowling/rnowling.github.io/_posts/2025-08-09-zero-shot-spam-classification.md

 prohibitively so.
 In genomics, it's particularly challenging because the objects are interest are very rare relative to the whole set, so it can be difficult to even find examples.

 A hybrid aproach might be feasible, though.
-A LLM can be used to filter out a set of candidates from the larger set of data.
+A LLM can be used to select a set of promising candidates from the larger set of data.
-It will be computationally expensive, but it only needs to be done once or a few times.
+It will be computationally expensive, but it only needs to be done once or a handful of times.
 The results will likely be noisy with incorrect predictions, but the minority class will be enriched so a human can identify representive samples much more quickly.
 Once a small but clean data set is prepared, a smaller model can be trained to produce an accurate and computationally-efficient classifier.